-Prerequisite(s): BMKT 2409 Marketing Management.
-Also, either BMKT 2515 Marketing & Social Media Strategy or BMKT 2553 Social Media Strategy.
-Note: This course may be taken concurrently with BMKT 2409 Marketing Management, BMKT 2515 Marketing & Social Media Strategy, and/or BMKT 2553 Social Media Strategy.
+Prerequisite(s): BMKT 2409 Marketing Management and BMKT 2553 Social Media Strategy.
+Note: This course may be taken concurrently with BMKT 2409 Marketing Management and/or BMKT 2553 Social Media Strategy.
+Description:

 This course presents a data-driven approach to strategic and tactical marketing decision making in the context of digital and social media.
 Covering the three main media types of paid, owned, and owned media, students will learn about frameworks and methods that allow them to take data from sources such as Google, Facebook, and Twitter to be able to generate valuable and actionable managerial insights.

 The focus is on learning how to use digital and social media activity data to make better decisions, not on statistical methodologies (however, familiarity with Excel is needed).
 The course will involve a combination of lectures, guest speakers, and hands-on workshops.
 This course is part of the Digital Marketing Certificate and complements the "Marketing and Social Media Strategy" course.

-- Immersion format course to be offered on the following dates: - April 8, 1-5pm - April 9, 9am-5pm - April 10, 9am-5pm - Students who register for this course should plan to attend all cited class meetings.
-Those individuals who request to have this course dropped after the official add/drop period, but before the first class meeting, may incur a university fee enforced by the Registrar in order to have the course dropped from their schedules. - This scenario applies to immersion courses only; all other Katz courses will follow the traditional add/drop deadline.
+- Immersion format course to be offered on the following dates:

+- April 13, 1-5pm 114 Mervis Hall

+- April 14, 9am-5pm 114 Mervis Hall

+- April 15, 9am-5pm 114 Mervis Hall

+- Students who register for this course should plan to attend all cited class meetings.